Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 didn’t take us long to get there.

-I looked the other side from the summit and our guide told us that
+I looked the other side from the peak and our guide told us that

 that was the highest mountain in Taiwan, Mt.
 Yu, 3,952 meters (12,966 feet).